NEMCO Motorsports: Truck No. 87 results

+Historic racing

+In 2021, Nemechek began competing in vintage races with his old cars under the NEMCO banner.
+The team fields entries in Historic Sportscar Racing and the Sportscar Vintage Racing Association.

+Ryan Gemmell, a former NEMCO intern, won the 2023 HSR Class 8 championship for vintage stock cars.
+Donnie Strickland also raced a Chevrolet Silverado for the team; the truck is also occasionally anachronistically wrapped in paint schemes from Nemechek's Cup career like his United States Army-sponsored car with Ginn Racing.

 ARCA Menards Series

 Car No. 29 history

-In 2024, NEMCO fielded the No. 29 Toyota Camry in the ARCA Menards Series for vintage racer Ryan Gemmell at Watkins Glen.
-Gemmell returned to the No. 29 Camry in 2025 for the race at Lime Rock Park.
+In 2024, NEMCO fielded the No. 29 Toyota Camry in the ARCA Menards Series for Ryan Gemmell at Watkins Glen.

+Gemmell returned to the No. 29 Camry in 2025 for the race at Lime Rock Park and Watkins Glen.

+In 2026, Gemmell drove the No. 29 at Watkins Glen and Lime Rock.